LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/problem-set/README.md

 Once you make sure the tiniest thing works, only then should you write the next little step in your plan.

 ##### Game of Fifteen
-With this assignment you will experience array overload!
+This assignment is heavy on arrays.
 You will be using a multi-dimensional array, so instead of just one row of data, you'll have both rows and columns.
 Some tips:
 * Use meaningful names for your loop variables!
 Which represents a row versus a column, `i` or `j`?
 Use `row` and `col` instead (or `col` and `row`), and you won’t have to wonder while you're troubleshooting.
 * Use the trusty "swap" code you've learned for arrays to move your tiles about.